BunnyBunnie/BunnyBunnie/README.md

 - 👋 Hi, I’m @BunnyBunnie
 - 👀 I’m interested in Creating Music, Gaming & 3D Modeling
-- 🌱 I’m currently learning Python & C++
+- 🌱 I’m currently learning Python & JavaScript
 - 💞️ I’m looking to collaborate on more in the furture.
 - 📫 How to reach me ...